Man shoots and kills his wife before shooting self in Katy home

 Shooting: 25900 Silver Timbers, Katy.
 Two deceased.
 Incident appears to be a murder-suicide. pic.twitter.com/laepyYHCS9— FBCSO Texas (@FBCSO) July 12, 2020

-A man and woman were found dead inside the home with gunshot wounds, according to deputies.
+Brandi Wills.and husband Chris Frank Wills were both found dead inside the home with gunshot wounds, according to deputies.

 "The husband and the wife were having some type of domestic issues.
 I believe that was why her girlfriend was staying with her that evening," said Sheriff Troy Nehls.

-Nehls said the woman's husband drove to the house with a weapon, walked inside and shot her before shooting himself.
+Nehls said Wills' husband drove to the house with a weapon, walked inside and shot her before shooting himself.

-While EMS were giving the woman first aid, she told them her husband shot her.
+While EMS personnel were giving Wills first aid, Wills told them her husband shot her.